JacquelineEEE/Predicting-Recidivism-Rates/README.md

 **Data Dictionaries**

 Data Summary:
-- `40,214` unique inmates currently incarcerated in a Texas prison
+- `40,214` unique inmates incarcerated in a Texas prison as of 8-23-2019
 - `101` of the 108 total Texas prison facilities represented
 - each individual's current offense, and up to three additional priors
 - basic inmate identification s/a: home county, DOB, race, sex, & age